 Windows PE 3.11 and Windows PE 5

-1 You can only add a boot image to Configuration Manager when it is based on Windows PE 3.1.
+1 You can only add a boot image to Configuration Manager when it's based on Windows PE 3.1.
 Install the Windows AIK Supplement for Windows 7 SP1 to upgrade Windows AIK for Windows 7 (based on Windows PE 3) with the Windows AIK Supplement for Windows 7 SP1 (based on Windows PE 3.1).
-You can download Windows AIK Supplement for Windows 7 SP1 from the Microsoft Download Center.
+Download the Windows AIK Supplement for Windows 7 SP1 from the Microsoft Download Center.

 Windows Server Update Services (WSUS)